K\"othe-Herz Spaces: The Amalgam-Type Spaces of Infinite Direct Sums: Introduction

-The usual modifications are made if $p$ or $q$ is infinite. \end{definition}
+The usual modifications are made if $p$ and/or $q$ is infinite. \end{definition}

-In last few decades, the theory of these spaces had a remarkable development due to several applications.
-For instance, they appear to be good substitutes of ordinary Hardy spaces when considering boundedness of non-translation invariant singular integral operators \cite{HTH1, HTH2}, they are useful in characterizing multipliers on Hardy spaces and in regularity theory for elliptic and parabolic equations \cite{Baernstein, PDE}.
+In recent decades, there has been significant progress in the development of these spaces due to their numerous applications.
+For example, they are considered as good replacements for Hardy spaces when conducting the investigations on boundedness of non-translation invariant singular integral operators \cite{HTH1, HTH2}.
+Additionally, they are used in the characterization of multipliers on Hardy spaces \cite{Baernstein}, the regularity theory for elliptic equations in divergence form \cite{PDE}, the summability of Fourier transforms \cite{SFT}, and the Navier-Stokes equations \cite{NSE}.
+Moreover, Herz spaces have recently been used in the study of semilinear parabolic equations \cite{SLPE}.

-It was observed in the first half of last century that the scale of classical Lebesgue spaces is not sufficiently rich to describe some fine properties of functions and operators.
-As a result, several other classes of measurable functions were developed and studied.
-In particular, G. G. Lorentz introduced Lorentz spaces \cite{Lorentz1, Lorentz2}, which is more general scale of function spaces than the classical Lebesgue spaces.
-These spaces include the classical Lebesgue spaces as a special case and play very important role in analysis, for example, in the interpolation theory and Fourier analysis \cite{ Sharpley1988, Grafakos, Caledron}.

-The scale of Herz spaces can be naturally improved by replacing the underlying Lebesgue norm with a Lorentz norm.
-The Lorentz version of Herz spaces, which we call Lorentz-Herz spaces, can be seen as refinements of both Herz spaces and weak Herz spaces.
-One of the main objectives of this paper is to isolate all those Herz-Lorentz spaces which fall in Banach function space category.
-Such a characterization can be fruitful as Banach function spaces have a well-developed theoretical foundation.
-Also, this study investigates the interpolation properties of these spaces and the behavior of some well-known classical operators acting on them.
-The Lorentz-Herz spaces appear to be useful in certain aspects, for example, in the description of interpolation spaces of the Herz spaces.

-The paper is organized as follows: In Section 2, we collect some background material and fix some notations required in this paper.
-The Lorentz-Herz spaces are introduced in Section 3, where we provide sufficient conditions for them to be Banach function spaces.
-In the same section, we also obtain their completeness and give some embedding results involving these spaces.
-Section 4 deals with the description of associate spaces and a few topological properties of Lorentz-Herz spaces.
-Therein, a Banach function space characterization of these spaces is given.
-The intermediate spaces using the real interpolation method are obtained in Section 5.
-Finally, in Section 6 we establish the boundedness of a class of operators on the aforementioned spaces from the corresponding boundedness on Lorentz spaces.